 The barber asked the young woman to give up the plastic chair she was sitting on as he ran around gather cement blocks to raise the chair to a height, comparable to that of a barber chair.
 All the while, neither Tom nor I could wipe the amused smiles off of our faces.

-Joel (pronounced, Joe-El) prepared the barber chair for Tom's haircut, gathering cement blocks to ensure a steady foundation.
-Tom was thrilled as his chair was completed.
+Joel (pronounced, Joe-El) prepared the barber chair for Tom’s haircut, gathering cement blocks to ensure a steady foundatio The cement block structure completed and ready for use.

 In any case, we're happy with Tom's haircut.
 Thanks, Joel for a fine job and for sharing your enchanting story, further adding to our repertoire of interesting and valuable experiences while we're visitors in your country.